 This is the first installment of what will hopefully be an ongoing feature.
 I asked a lot of my friends to write about their introduction or experiences with Bob Dylan’s music.
 The goal is to show that Dylan belongs to the ages, not just the Baby Boomers, but the effect is a series of testimonies.

-Brad S., a recent emmigrant to Los Angeles, kicks off the series.
+Brad S., a recent transplant to Los Angeles, kicks off the series.